 Just as people need physical exercise and motivation, they also require mental motivation to work and perform better.
 Our bodies can become flabby from physical exhaustion, but things can get worse when it’s the mind that is flabby.
 Absent mental motivation makes employees bored and depressed.
 However, employers can create situations where the workers get to exercise their minds and hook them mentally to love their job.

 Creating a positive work environment provides employees the opportunity to stretch their mental muscles while undertaking tasks or assignments.
 Moving ranks or switching departments is mentally stimulating and through such challenges, employees always look forward to the next challenge.

-Other ways employers can motivate their employees mentally include allowing them to participate in their hobbies, organising cultural events, introducing new technologies, writing competitions, providing refresher courses or classes, and permitting them to socialise.
+Other ways employers can motivate their employees mentally include allowing them to participate in their hobbies, organizing cultural events, introducing new technologies, writing competitions, providing refresher courses or classes, and permitting them to socialize.
 Such activities are likely to stimulate their thinking and encourage lively conversations.

 Emotions reveal information that individuals can directly tell you since they arise from the operation of the motivational system.
 There are three aspects of motivation that you can read from the emotions displayed by your employees and include orientation, commitment, and success and such help you to understand what they are trying to communicate to you whether directly or indirectly.

 It is easier to get caught up in the emotions of other people.
 Human beings are wired to have contagious goals.
 If we see someone else is passionate about something, we might also get motivated.
 Therefore, it is important to observe the emotions of your employees and what motivates them.
 Employers too must evaluate their personal emotional reactions since their energy affects massively how people react to situations in the workplace.